sysdiglabs/terraform-aws-secure-for-cloud/README.md

 **Image Scanning**

+Image scanning is not activated by default.
+Ensure you have the [required scanning enablers](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/deploy-sysdig-secure-for-cloud-on-aws/#enabling-image-scanner) in place

   - For ECR image scanning, upload any image to an ECR repository of AWS.
 Can find CLI instructions within the UI of AWS
   - For ECS running image scanning, deploy any task in your own cluster, or the one that we create to deploy our workload (ex.`amazon/amazon-ecs-sample` image).